Core Practice

 Regulatory Landscape

-The Arbitration and Conciliation Act, 1996 governs arbitration in India.
-Part I applies to arbitrations with seat in India.
-Part II governs enforcement of foreign awards under the New York Convention.
-The Act limits court intervention to specified grounds, provides for interim relief from courts and tribunals, and establishes timelines for award rendering.
+The Arbitration and Conciliation Act 1996 governs both domestic and international commercial arbitration in India.
+Part I covers domestic arbitration and international commercial arbitration seated in India.
+Part II covers enforcement of foreign awards under the New York Convention and Geneva Convention.

 Key Practice Areas